jayb967/upworkNextJS/README.md

 ## Steps to complete

 1. Create a local state on the home page that will update with the context
-2. Create a textbox to change the first name OR last name globally.
+2. Create a textbox to change the last name globally.
 New changes should now show on about page as well.
 3. On first load of the home page, change the last name.
+4. About page should show link with query "name" showing global state.
+5. Document code accordingly

 ### Download manually